Notice of Pre-AIA or AIA Status

 1. A method comprising:

-generating a set of key joint data for the object, wherein the key joint data includes the orientation and the position of the one or more points of interest of the object within a coordinate space; (Challinor, Figs. 1B and 1C)
+generating a set of key joint data for the object, wherein the set of key joint data includes the orientation and the position of the one or more points of interest of the object within a coordinate space; (Challinor, Figs. 1B and 1C)

 creating a vector representation of the set of key joint data; (Challinor, Figs. 1B and 1C)